Ole Olsen Malm: Personal life

 Malm was born on 14 March 1854 in Stavanger, to tailor Knud Olsen and Bertha Olene Qvie.
 He changed his name to Malm in 1880.
 In 1881 he married Thora Otilie Jevnager.
 He was a grandfather of Ole Jacob Malm.

 Medical career

 After passing examen artium in 1872, Malm graduated as cand.med. in 1880, as veterinarian in 1889, and dr.med. in 1894.
-He was assigned medical candidate at Rikshospitalet in 1881, and thereafter appointed as municipal physician, first in Øyer and later in Sør-Odal.
+He was assigned medical candidate at Rikshospitalet in 1881, and thereafter appointed as municipal physician, first in Øyer Municipality and later in Sør-Odal Municipality.
 From 1887 to 1889 he worked and studied in Copenhagen.
 After graduating as veterinarian in 1889, he worked in Paris for a while, at Institut Pasteur and at École nationale vétérinaire d'Alfort.

 He was assigned manager of the Norwegian Veterinary Institute from 1891, and director of the Veterinary Authority in 1894.
 He was the first in Scandinavia to produce tuberculin, for tuberculosis diagnostics of cattle in 1891, and from 1892 also for humans.